DietVds/CertifiedMaxSAT/README.md

-# A certified MaxSAT solver
+# A Certified MaxSAT Solver

-This project was made in the context of the Discrete Modelling, Optimization and Search (DMOS) course, given by Prof. Dr. Bart Bogaerts at the [VUB](https://www.vub.be/).

 Underneath you can find our contact information:
 | Name | Student id | Email address |